This article is from a 2012 investigation near southern New Hampshire (USA).

 In addition, I started using Sean Paradis’ hand-crafted pendulums.
 They were responsive beyond anything I’d seen with other pendulums.

-I wish we’d been able to use them at Gilson Road cemetery.
+Looking back, I wish we’d been able to use real pendulums at Gilson Road cemetery.
 Would they have made a difference?

-I don’t know… and that’s the problem: I didn’t consider the possibility that the pendulum might have its own energy – as many crystals seem to – beyond the person using it.
+I don’t know… and that’s the problem: I didn’t consider the possibility that the pendulum might have its own energy – beyond the person using it.

-What really changed my mind was a cemetery where Lesley, Sean, and I stopped for a brief investigation.
+What really changed my mind (in 2012) was a cemetery where Lesley, Sean, and I stopped for a brief investigation.

 The Cemetery That’s Not a Cemetery